weidongli20/ERC-20-PupperCoin/README.md

 ### Deploying the Crowdsale

-Deploy the crowdsale to the Ganache testnet in the follwing order.
-(The procedures are the same to deploy to other testnets.)
+Testing deployment the crowdsale to the Ganache testnet in the follwing order: (The procedures are the same to deploy to other network.)

-1. Open Ganache and MetaMask, connect to the local network, and pre-fund the address if needs to ensure successful deployment of the contract as it would require some Gas.
+1. Open Ganache and MetaMask, connecting to the local network, and pre-fund the address if needed to ensure successful deployment of the contract as it would require some Gas.

 2. Use the Deploy tab in Remix to deploy the  `PupperCoinSaleDeployer` contract.
 Store the deployed addresses for later.
 Parameters required: name of the token (`PupperCoin`), symbol (`PUP`), wallet (the `address` to fund), and goal (crowdsale cap `300 ETH`).